 Our main aim is to bring current and best practices in cellular therapy to transfusion professionals.
 Please find below some topics where we work on supporting you with material and ideas.
 Please click on the below links to read more about the Working Party activities.

-Eye Drops from Human Origin - First EDHO Workshop on Current Standards and Future Developments March 19-20, 2020 in Vienna, Austria
+Eye Drops from Human Origin - First EDHO Workshop on Current Standards and Future Developments March 19-20, 2020 is postponed and will be held on March 25 and 26, 2021 in Vienna, Austria.